Puppeteer Vision Web Scraper MCP server

 Configuration Options

-The server can be configured using these environment variables:
+The server uses these environment variables:

-• API_BASE_URL (Optional): Custom API endpoint URL for alternative providers
+• API_BASE_URL: (Optional) Custom API endpoint URL for alternative providers

-• PORT (Optional): HTTP server port for SSE or HTTP mode (default: 3001)
+• PORT: (Optional) HTTP server port (default: 3001)

 Communication Modes

-The server supports three modes of operation:
+The server supports three communication methods:

-1. stdio (Default): Communicates via standard input/output
+1. stdio (Default): Uses standard input/output for direct integration

-2. SSE mode: Communicates via Server-Sent Events
+2. SSE mode: Server-Sent Events over HTTP at http://localhost:3001/sse

-3. HTTP mode: Streamable HTTP transport with session management
+3. HTTP mode: Streamable HTTP transport with session management at http://localhost:3001/mcp

-Integration as an MCP Tool
+MCP Tool Integration

 {